Reference: Server Checks

 In addition to checks performed by the Avantra Agent, there are many other tasks that run in the background, for example, change or performance data collection.
 If something goes wrong while doing these background tasks, SelfCheck will let you know.

 Verifies server time accuracy.

-The check compares the UTC server time to the UTC time of the Avantra Server.
+The check compares the UTC server time with the Avantra Server UTC time.
 If the time difference exceeds TimeOffsetWarn (default is 30 seconds), the status changes to Warning, and if it exceeds TimeOffsetCrit (default 60 seconds), it changes to Critical.

 For this check to provide correct results, it is crucial to keep the Avantra Master host clock properly synchronized.